marcstreeter/kubewhistle/README.portworx.md

 ### Install Portworx

-Generate the kubectl manifest by providing these options
+Generate the kubectl manifest by providing these options to the [portwork manifest generator](https://install.portworx.com)
 ```
 Kubernetes Version: 1.13.5
 ETCD: Built-In